WeblateOrg/weblate/docs/faq.rst

 You can also use :ref:`vcs-git-helpers` in Git to access other VCSes.

-Weblate also supports VCS less operation, see :ref:`vcs-local`.
+Weblate also supports VCS-less operation, see :ref:`vcs-local`.

 .. note::